 The natural lactose sugar is concentrated in evaporated milk, so you may need to reduce the sugar when using it as a fresh milk substitute in recipes.
-To substitute, one cup whole milk is equivalent to 1/2 cup evaporated milk plus 1/2 cup water.
-However, it can be diluted to be used on cereal in a pinch, as my grandmother used to do often.
+To substitute evaporated milk for fresh milk, one cup of whole milk is equivalent to 1/2 cup evaporated milk plus 1/2 cup water.
+However, you should only substitute in cooking, not for drinking.
+The intense high heat process required to make evaporated milk, as well as processing it into tins, does not make for a palatable substitute for fresh milk to drink as a beverage on its own.
+It can be diluted to use on cereal in a pinch, however.
 Older generations often used evaporated or condensed milk as a creamer for coffee or tea.

 When using reconstituted evaporated milk in recipes, you shouldn't notice any taste difference at all, except in yeast breads where the result will be slightly sweeter.
 Evaporated milk can be substituted in equal amounts for cream or half-and-half in most recipes.

-More About Evaporated and Condensed Milk plus Recipes
+Evaporated and Condensed Milk Recipes